fuunkaosekai/IRCBalloonJ/README.md

 Information of PircBotX
 ==========
-PircBotX is a simple, easy to use, Java IRC Framework http://code.google.com/p/pircbotx/
+PircBotX is a simple, easy to use, Java IRC Framework by Lord.Qua... and entityreborn http://code.google.com/p/pircbotx/

 Information of IRCBalloon